hadeelalbahar/hadeelalbahar.github.io/_pages/about.md

 About me
 ======

-I completed my Ph.D. in Computer Engineering at Virginia Tech advised by [Prof. Ali R. Butt](https://people.cs.vt.edu/butta/) in the [Distributed Systems & Storage Laboratory](https://dssl.cs.vt.edu/).
-I am a recipient of Kuwait University scholarship to pursue both my M.S. and Ph.D. degrees.
-My research interests include Distributed Systems, High Performance Computing, Systems for ML, and ML for Systems.
+I am an Assistant Professor in the Department of Computer Engineering at Kuwait University, Sabah Al-Salem University City, Kuwait.
+My research interests include High Performance Computing, Systems for ML, and ML for Systems.
 I am currently interested in optimizing the performance of systems for ML.

+I completed my Ph.D. in Computer Engineering at Virginia Tech advised by Prof. Ali R. Butt in the Distributed Systems & Storage Laboratory.

 You can find my CV [here](https://hadeelalbahar.github.io/files/hadeelcv.pdf).